My book, A

 evolution—from an amateur community group to the fully

-professional regional orchestra that exists today—is fairly
+professional orchestra that exists today—is fairly typical for

-Madison Civic Symphony in 1926, the even-numbered chapters (2,
+in 1926, the even-numbered chapters (2, 4, 6, 8, 10) detail

-4, 6, 8, 10) detail the history of the orchestra, chorus, and
+the history of the orchestra, chorus, and the early history of

-the early history of the Madison Opera in segments of about 20
+the Madison Opera in segments of about 20 years each.
+One

-and the odd-numbered chapters (3, 5, 7, 9) are devoted to
+odd-numbered chapters (3, 5, 7, 9) are devoted to biographies

 - Mike Allsen, Madison, WI, September 2025